Nuitka/Nuitka/Developer_Manual.rst

 * This value of ``__class__`` is also available in the child functions.

 * The parser marks up code objects usage of "super".
 It doesn't have to be a call, it can also be a local variable.
-If the ``super`` builtin is assigned to another name and that is used without arguments, it won't work unless ``__class__`` is taken as a closure variable.
+If the ``super`` built-in is assigned to another name and that is used without arguments, it won't work unless ``__class__`` is taken as a closure variable.

 * As can be seen in the CPython3.2 code, the closure value is added after the